DarthReca/ml-project/README.md

 ## Notes

+### Target

+It is better to target the 0.1 prior application, because we know there are few pulsar

 ### Correlation

 - Using Pearson Correlation Coefficient we can see that before preprocessing there is correlation between data